NEW JERSEY CONSTRUCTION ACCIDENT lawyers

-OSHA will conduct random visits to all construction sites to review their safety policies and inspect them.
+OSHA will conduct random visits to all construction sites to review and inspect their safety policies.
 Regardless of all of these precautions, accidents still happen on construction sites regularly.

 Construction sites are busy and often chaotic places to work.
 Accidents can happen, especially when negligent actions by employers or other employees enter the picture.

 Scaffolding accidents are one of the most preventable accidents to occur on a construction site.
 Sadly, it is also not unusual for scaffolding collapses to occur.

 Most scaffolding collapses occur due to poor construction, low-quality construction materials, or ignored safety measures.

 The most common issues associated with scaffolding collapse include:

 - Failure to follow instructions when building the scaffolding